open-contracting/standard-development-handbook/docs/standard/conventions.md

 The `procurementMethod` field uses a closed codelist ('open','selective','limited','direct') to which these five procedures should be mapped.
 The `procurementMethodDetails` field then exists, into which they can input their original, unmapped classifications: A, B, C, D or E.

-Use of `Details` fields can help increase acceptance of a closed codelist.
+Use of `xDetails` fields can help increase acceptance of a closed codelist.

 ## Additional array